lightstep/integrations/collector/pulsar/examples/compose/README.md

 ## Overview

  Pulsar natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
-This directory contains an example showing how to configure Pulsar and the Collector to send metrics to Lightstep Observability.
+This directory contains an example showing how to configure Pulsar and the Collector to send metrics to ServiceNow Cloud Observability Observability.

 ## Prerequisites

 * Docker
 * Docker Compose
-* A Lightstep Observability [access token][ls-docs-access-token]
+* A ServiceNow Cloud Observability Observability [access token][ls-docs-access-token]

 ## How to run the example

-* Export your Lightstep access token
+* Export your ServiceNow Cloud Observability access token

   ```sh
   export LS_ACCESS_TOKEN=<YOUR_TOKEN>
   ```

 * Run the docker compose example

   ```sh
   docker-compose up -d
   ```

-### Explore Metrics in Lightstep
+### Explore Metrics in ServiceNow Cloud Observability

 See the [Pulsar Telemetry Docs][pulsar-docs-telemetry] for comprehensive documentation on metrics emitted and the [dashboard documentation][ls-docs-dashboards] for more details.